 Creating Estimates and Jobs is a major part of your FP system.
 Active Jobs enable your staff to track time and Expenses, and for you to invoice your client for all your efforts.

 Please review this article for a step-by-step process on creating an Estimate and adding a Job.
-You can also review this article to see all the steps we recommend in order to build the best Estimates in your system: Best Practice for Creating an Estimate.

 Create the Estimate